How to connect JBL speakers together

 How do I unlink one JBL speaker from the group?

-However, you should make sure before disconnecting that it should not be the primary speaker (the one connected with the audio source).
+However, before disconnecting, make sure you’re not disconnecting the primary speaker (the one connected to the audio source).

 What is the difference between JBL Connect+ and PartyBoost?

-While ‘Connect+’ was a significant improvement over the original ‘Connect’ offers users more flexibility while pairing their speakers, PartyBoost has nothing to offer more than the connectivity range.
+While ‘Connect+’ significantly improved over the original ‘Connect,’ PartyBoost has nothing to offer more than the connectivity range.

-The latest Speakers with PartyBoost have a wireless range of 60+ feet as compared to 30+ in those having Connect+.
-The number of maximum connected devices for both protocols is the same: 100 speakers.
+The latest Speakers with PartyBoost have a wireless range of 60+ feet compared to 30+ in those with Connect+.

-Pairing two or multiple JBL speakers is a breeze but you have to make sure that all of them have the same communication protocol.
+Pairing two or multiple JBL speakers is a breeze, but make sure that all of them have the same communication protocol.

 - Wired headphones are “in” again: 5 of the best ones